trustwallet/developer/wallet-core/contributing.md

 * Use Protocol Buffers to represent models.
 C doesn't have good abstractions for variable-sized types.
 * Every time you modify the interface run the code generation tool and make sure the interface also makes sense in target languages.

-There is a [Sourcetrail](https://github.com/CoatiSoftware/Sourcetrail) [project file](https://github.com/trustwallet/wallet-core/blob/master/wallet_core.srctrlprj) might help you explore all the code (after build and run `bootstrap.sh`).
+There is a [Sourcetrail](https://github.com/CoatiSoftware/Sourcetrail) [project file](https://github.com/trustwallet/wallet-core/blob/master/wallet_core.srctrlprj) that might help you explore all the code (after build and run `bootstrap.sh`).

 ![](/media/sourcetrail-screenshot.png)